alyssavanerelli/grahami/analyses/busco_phylogenomics/README.md

       - results from BUSCO runs
       - `slurmout`
         - slurm output files from jobs
+    - `phy_input`
+      - directory where busco results will need to be moved to use as input for busco_phylogenomics
+    - `phy_output`
+      - directory where output from busco_phylogenomics will go

 ## Gather Genomes
 download genome sequence files from NCBI (or other places) in FASTA format